markCwatson/mgrok/README.md

 1. A user connects to the exposed server port
 2. Server creates a data stream to client
-3. Client connects to the local service
+3. Client identifies which proxy was requested and connects to the corresponding local service
-4. Data is copied bidirectionally
+4. Data is copied bidirectionally through the multiplexed tunnel

 The tunnel's success is visible through the logs and the actual data transfer working correctly.